melontini/bootloader-unlock-wall-of-shame/brands/xiaomi/README.md

 You should be able to use the "normal" unlock process by itself, wihtout the community app BS (the one descibed in the "good old MIUI days" section above).

+As the "1 device per year" policy is shown in the Xiaomi Community app when applying for unlocking HyperOS devices, this shouldn't affect devices running MIUI, however it's still unknown whether or not they are affected too.

 ## Android One